Advocate with the Y

 Off

-• Support $3.8 billion, a tripling of funding, for CDC’s National Center for Chronic Disease Prevention and Health Promotion.
+• Support the highest level of funding possible for CDC’s National Center for Chronic Disease Prevention and Health Promotion.

-• Advance legislation or Administration-level fixes to improve the Medicare Diabetes Prevention Program expansion project at Center for Medicare and Medicaid Services (CMS).
+• Support the Prevent Diabetes Act and administration-level fixes to improve the Medicare Diabetes Prevention Program expansion project at Center for Medicare and Medicaid Services (CMS).

 Off